warlyware/waterdeep/README.md

 ##Why?

-I created this project as a way to learn JavaScript, AngularJS, and Bootstrap.
-And ArcheAge is great.
+I created this project primarilly as a way to learn JavaScript, AngularJS, and Bootstrap.

 ##Technologies

 This project uses JavaScript, AngularJS, Bootstrap, Node.js, jQuery, and Moment.js.
-It uses [Firebase](https://www.firebase.com/) as for the database and backend.
+It uses [Firebase](https://www.firebase.com/) for the database and backend.